 Hiring Guide: Step-by-Step Instructions for Great Interview Processes

-No interview is the same because no candidate is the same.
+No two interviews are the same because no two candidates are the same.
 However, HR can work with hiring managers to establish standardized practices for the hiring and interviewing process.
 As a result, organizations can be better prepared to recruit new employees in the modern talent market.
 Here’s how.

 Why Candidate Interviews Aren’t Always Effective Indicators of Future Job Performance